 At LCS we aim for students to be “thoroughly equipped for every good work” and deeply grounded in biblical understanding.
 We believe Christian teachers have the unique opportunity to introduce or reaffirm to students who God is, what he does, what he is like, and to share with them his desire for relationship with us.
 We strive to present the Bible as a story of God’s acts and words, written so that his people might know God and themselves, accept his gift of salvation, and live lives of joyful service and obedience.
 We encourage students to make authentic connections between the stories of God’s people and their own lives, and to understand what responding to God means.
-Our hope for our students is that by the power of the Holy Spirit working through the Word they will better understand what it means “to act justly and to love mercy and to walk humbly with your God” (Micah 6:8).
-We teach using the CSI curriculum guide for Bible, which strives to nurture belief and embolden them to live the Story taught through the infallible Word of God.
+We teach using the CSI curriculum guide for Bible called “Walking with God and His People”, which strives to nurture belief and embolden them to live the Story taught through the infallible Word of God.
+Our hope for our students is that by the power of the Holy Spirit working through the Word they will better understand what it means “to act justly and to love mercy and to walk humbly with your God” (Micah 6:8)

 At LCS creation studies is taught using OACS curriculum guides.
 The extensive OACS program encompasses science and social studies skills and is taught to students in grades one to three.
 Each unit focuses on the Ontario curriculum concepts and skills, but have been carefully reinterpreted to reflect a distinctive Christian worldview.
 Each unit points students to the awe and glory of God as Creator, thereby helping shape their faith commitment, as well as their overall understanding that our world belongs to God.